Pimmz/Project-1/README.md

 Walkies has been designed so dogs of all breads can get that energy out of their bodies that can have such a distruptive behaviour around the house.
 It is our ultimate goal to ensure that as many dogs as possible have calm and relaxing lives, rather than being frustartaed and angry due to the lack of excercise. not to mention the improved cardiovascular fitness, lower blood pressure, stronger muscles and bones (built up by walking regularly), and decreased stress.
 A regular walk is vitally important for your dogs health.

-Heres a screenshot of the website for to see from amiresponsive !{screenshot} {documentation/walkies.jpg}
+Heres a screenshot of the website for to see from amiresponsive [screenshot](documentation/walkies.jpg)

 Design Process

 When I started the design of Walkies I wanted to ensure the site was Useful, Useable and Valuable, so that it makes the user experience informative and enjoyable.
 To do this I looked at the five key fundamentals;

 Stragety - To ensure dogs get the excercise and comfort they so richly deserve when their owners are able to do so themselves.

 Scope - Based on the information from the stategy the features included emotive images, key information as to the benefits of walking your dog.
 The services provided by Walkies and the cost.
 How to contact us and the location we currently serve.
 A way to feedback the customers experience to help us to constantly improve.
 A review section for google reviews left by others customers to help clarify the excellent service offered by Walkies.
 A consistent nav bar and footer was also required to ensure existencecy across every web page to help the user navigate easily around the site.

 Structure - This was designed around the customer path.
 After speaking with a number of the general public, they wanted to know what we did?, the services we provided?, the cost of it? and what other customers had thought of the service.

 Skeleton - As before this was designed around the customer path which was gained through the general public.
 This dictated that the pages would follow the first Home screen showing the what we did?, the second showing the services and the price we charged, the third showing how to get in contact with us and provide feedback to help us constantly improve.
 The fouth page is to show what other customers are saying to help them make an informed response.

 Surface - I wanted the look of Walkies to be informative, clear, concise, with consistent typography and coresponding colours to help them stand out, to easily navigated with emotive pictures that helped to bring an element of fun which I believe all of our dogs give us on a daily basis.

 Walkies choice of colour